A luxury limousine that's also great to drive

 At a glance

-The stats tells you it’ll do 0-60mph in just 4.3 seconds and that it’ll top out at 200mph.
-What they don’t tell you is that every attempt has been made to make the experience of achieving both as comfortable and as effortless as possible.
-Bentley will have worked to make the ride as pillow-soft as possible, the seats as comfortable as they can be and the interior a benchmark for luxury.
+What these figures don’t tell you is just how comfortable and effortless the Flying Spur is to drive.
+Despite its sporting image, Bentley has managed to make the ride as pillow-soft as possible, thanks to air suspension.
+The seats as comfortable as they can be and the interior a benchmark for luxury.

 Bentley Flying Spur equipment